 As of July 17, 2017, our sponsor had loaned to us an aggregate of \$300,000 to be used to pay formation expenses and a portion of the expenses of this offering.
-On September 1, 2017, our sponsor loaned to us an additional \$200,000.
-The loans are payable without interest on the date on which we consummate our initial public offering.
+The loan is payable without interest on the date on which we consummate our initial public offering.
 We intend to repay this loan from the proceeds of this offering not being placed in the trust account.
 If we determine not to proceed with the offering, such amounts would not be repaid.